awsdocs/aws-doc-sdk-examples/dotnetv3/Glue/README.md

 (AWS CDK).
 To do this, run `cdk deploy` or `cdk destroy` in the [/resources/cdk/glue_role_bucket](/resources/cdk/glue_role_bucket) folder.

-When the CDK script reports the name of the bucket and AWS Identify IAM Role that was created, open the settings.json file and fill in the BucketName and RoleName values.
-You can use whatever you like for the CrawlerName.
+When the CDK script reports the name of the bucket and AWS Identity and Access Management (IAM) Role that was created, open the settings.json file and fill in the BucketName and RoleName values.
+You can use whatever you like for the rawlerName.

+settings.json contains the following values:

+`{
+  "BucketName": "BUCKET NAME FROM CDK SCRIPT", "BucketUrl": "URL TO TO THE BUCKET CREATED BY CDK SCRIPT", "CrawlerName": "NAME FOR CRAWLER",
+  "RoleName": "ROLE NAME FROM CDK SCRIPT", "SourceData": "s3://crawler-public-us-east-1/flight/2016/csv", "DbName": "example-flights-db",
+  "Cron": "cron(15 12 * * ? *)",
+  "ScriptURL": "PATH TO PYTHON SCRIPT",
+  "JobName": "glue-mvp-job"
+}`

+Here are some sample values for the URL settings:
+"BucketURL": `s3://bucket-name-from-script`
+"ScriptURL": `s3://bucket-name-from-script/flight_etl_job_script.py`

-Copy the Python script, flight_etl_job_script.py, from [/aws-doc-sdk-examples/python/example_code/glue/flight_etl_job_script.py](/aws-doc-sdk-examples/python/example_code/glue/flight_etl_job_script.py) to the new Amazon S3 bucket and Fill in the ScriptURL value using the path to the Python script where you put it in the newly created bucket.
+Copy the Python script, flight_etl_job_script.py, from [/aws-doc-sdk-examples/python/example_code/glue/flight_etl_job_script.py](/aws-doc-sdk-examples/python/example_code/glue/flight_etl_job_script.py) to the new Amazon S3 bucket and Fill in the ScriptURL value using the path to the Python script where you put it in the newly created bucket as shown above.

 ### Prerequisites
 * To find prerequisites for running these examples, see the